HZcohort/DiNetxify/README.md

 ##### After comorbidity network analysis:

-After running the `DiseaseNetPy.comorbidity_network()` function, the result will be provided in a `pandas.DataFrame` format, which is identical to the `com_network_result` obtained from the **one-step analysis** described earlier and will not be reintroduced here.
+After running the `DiseaseNetPy.comorbidity_network()` function, the result will be provided in a `pandas.DataFrame` format, which is identical to the `com_network_result` obtained from the **one-step analysis** described earlier.
 At this stage, the significantly associated non-temporal disease pairs have been identified, collectively forming a comorbidity network.

 The following example code demonstrates how to apply different statistical methods for multiple hypothesis testing corrections.